zedesk/zdknode/README.md

  - /app : the directory where your sources will be shared
  - /home/node : the user directory, useful to share ssh keys or other secrets like '.npmrc'

+ The image expose by default the follwing ports :

+  - 8080 : used to expose a http service
+  - 5858 : node debug port
+  - 9229 : node inspect port

+The container use internally the `node` user ( uid=1000, gid=1000 ) to run the npm scripts commands.
+So, services started by npm scripts could only use port beyond 1024.

 # dev usage

 ## init : create a new project